KarmicDD/MVP-01/Backend/docs/docs.md

 };

-// Use these headers with all authorized requests const response = await fetch('/api/profile/user', { headers });
+// Use these headers with all authorized requests const response = await fetch('/api/profile/user-type', { headers });
 ```

-This documentation provides a comprehensive guide for your frontend developer to integrate with the updated backend architecture while maintaining all existing functionality.
+This documentation provides a comprehensive guide for frontend developers to integrate with the backend architecture.